Najmul-Hasan-Shihab/Virtual_File_System_OS/README.md

 ## Graphical User Interface:
 Once the application is running, use the top menu bar to:

-📂 File Operations
+### 📂 File Operations
-Create File: Add a new file to the virtual system
-Read File: View contents of an existing file
+-Create File: Add a new file to the virtual system -Read File: View contents of an existing file
-Update File: Overwrite file content and trigger versioning Delete File: Permanently remove a file
+-Update File: Overwrite file content and trigger versioning -Delete File: Permanently remove a file
-Search File: Find files and view metadata
+-Search File: Find files and view metadata

-🔄 Version Control
+### 🔄 Version Control
 View File Versions: Browse historical versions and restore any

-📊 Analytics
+### 📊 Analytics
 Analytics Panel: View charts, statistics, and insights about file activity

-🎨 Theme
+### 🎨 Theme
 Switch Theme: Apply futuristic themes in real-time

 ## Project Structure